greatspn/SOURCES/README.md

 In the last Homebrew version, the lp_solve package could require to be built from sources.
 In that case, download the lp_solve sources from Sourceforge and follow the instructions to compile the package.
-After yu have installed Xcode, brew, and the required dependecies, follow the above instructions to compile Meddly and GreatSPN.
+After you have installed Xcode, brew, and the required dependecies, follow the Linux/Unix instructions to compile Meddly and GreatSPN.

 #### Windows installation instructions: